mat456/mat456/README.md

 I turn complex and imperfect data into reliable datasets, clear analyses and decision-ready visualizations.

+I have a particular interest in **data visualization and data storytelling**, and I enjoy exploring new ways to make complex information intuitive and engaging.

+I'm also passionate about **football analytics**, which I use as a playground for experimenting with event data, predictive models and interactive visualizations.

 My background combines **data analytics, actuarial consulting and business reporting**, with a strong focus on:

 - Data analysis & automation